 A manufacturer will ship a truckload of product to that distribution center.
 So they understand how much they sold to the wholesaler.
 What information they don’t have is when that product leaves the warehouse and where it’s actually sold in the marketplace.
 They may know they’ve sent a truckload of products to a distribution center in Colorado, but they don’t know if it was people in Denver, Wyoming, Nevada or wherever that actually pulled that product through the channel.

 One of the strongest value propositions you can offer for the manufacturer is access to pulled-through data.
 In other words, manufacturers know how much product was sold to the wholesaler, but the pull-through data tells how much product was sold to customers and where.
 When the manufacturer knows the markets where their product is selling well, and not selling well, they know how to focus their sales efforts.

 A Mutually Beneficial Relationship

 A well-crafted incentive program can be instrumental in helping a manufacturer boost sales, expand its market share and increase its leverage with its wholesalers.
 It’s important to view your distributor not as your customer, but as your channel partner who is your ally in making sure the needs and expectations of the customer are met.
 You need to work closely with your wholesaler to clearly identify what you expect of them and what they can expect from you.
 By carefully defining each other’s roles and responsibilities, you can maximize your respective profitability by avoiding costly duplication of effort and preventing the problems that frequently arise from unreasonable expectations.
 Still not sold on the benefits of a channel incentive program?
-Check out the wholesale distributor we helped who experience unprecedented results with our distributor incentive solution.
+Check out the wholesale distributor we helped who experience unprecedented results with our partnership.